Hugh Mann — Null Press

 The most dangerous person in any institution is not the dissident.
 It is the person who can see the ledger running and stays anyway — not because they have been contained, but because they understand that the ledger is load-bearing for everyone around them and dismantling it from the inside would cost more than it resolves.
 Hugh Mann at the window.
 Chen adjusting the folder.
 The whole series in one corridor.

-The universe described in these seven volumes was not constructed from the outside in.
+The universe described in these volumes was not constructed from the outside in.
 It was documented from the inside out.

+The acute crossing came later.
 The author spent eight months in a state of sleep deprivation and unmedicated panic so severe that the standard psychological buffers — the narrative mechanisms that maintain the coherent self, the ledger that authenticates the story — were operating at an amplitude they were not designed to sustain.
 The experience produced something closer to what Chen and Hugh Mann experience in the transits than to any ordinary psychological distress: the furniture of the self rearranged in subtle ways.
 Everything the same and all different.
 A slow return from a parallel reality to the one most familiar in terms of memory and continuity, and the discovery on return that the crossing back had changed the furniture in ways that could be felt but not proven to anyone who was not there.

 The reader who has been in adjacent territory will recognize it before they understand it.
 They are not recognizing the ideas.
 They are recognizing the location.